Well Hungarians

-Well Hungarians® (formed 1993 in Cahokia, IL near St. Louis, MO) are an American country music and rock music band.
+Well Hungarians (formed 1993 in Cahokia, IL near St. Louis, MO) are an American country music and rock music band.

 Members and history

-The band consists of Johnny Holzum (vocals, bass, songwriter, founder), Keith Barton (pedal steel guitar, guitar), Greg Bunton (vocals, drums), Joey Miner (vocals, acoustic guitar, fiddle), and Todd Jones (vocals, electric guitar).
+The band consists of Johnny Holzum (vocals, bass, songwriter, founder), Greg Bunton (vocals, drums), John Joseph Shanahan (vocals, acoustic and electric rhythm guitar), and Todd Jones (vocals, electric guitar).
 To date, the band has released three albums and have charted four singles.
 The band was also named New Music Weekly 2006 Country Band of the Year.

-Originating from the St. Louis/Southern Illinois area, they have performed in concert with many music greats.
-The band has charted four consecutive singles from their popular CD's, "Sorry 'bout the Mess" and "Diamonds and Love" the songs have received airplay in the U.S. and ten other countries worldwide.
-The band was awarded Country Group of the Year in 2006 by New Music Weekly Magazine.
+Originating from the St. Louis/Southern Illinois area in 1993, Well Hungarians have performed in concert with many music greats.
+The band has charted four consecutive singles from their CDs, including "Sorry 'bout the Mess" and "Diamonds and Love", which received airplay in the U.S. and ten other countries.